paresh-bhagat/Chat-Application/README.md

 # Chat Application

-A multiple client Chat Room application using Socket Programming in C. It uses concept of multithreading in C using pthread library to handle multiple clients.
+A multiple client Chat application using Socket Programming in C. It uses concept of multithreading in C using pthread library to handle multiple clients.
 The server and multiple client processes can run on same or different machines.
 Clients can connect to server, choose a client from free clients list to chat with and send messages to that client.
 Messages are end-to-end encrypted using a simple algorithm for generating public key,private key pair.

 ## Tags